therealemjy/eth-graphql/README.md

 ## Multi-chain support

 In the previous example, we've configured only one chain.
-The config can however be updated to support calling contracts on multiple chains:
+However, the configuration can be adapted to support contract calls on multiple chains:

 ```typescript
 import erc20Abi from "./abis/erc20.json";